jmbarrie/cs172/assignment1/README.md

 1. `--term [argument]`: returns information regarding the specified term.
 2. `--doc [argument]`: returns information regarding the specified document.
 3. `--doc [argument] --term [argument]`: returns information regarding the specified term found in the specified document.

+Extra credit that was attempted: stemming and creation of documents.
+Both of these features can be found in the `Tokenizer` class.
+Stemming was implemented using `nltk`'s `PortStemmer`.